 “The LORD is my shepherd; I shall not want.
 He makes me lie down in green pastures.
 He leads me beside still waters.”– Psalm 23:1-2 (ESV)

 David pictures God as a shepherd who provides rest and guidance.
-Protection here is not only from danger but also from soul-weariness.
+God protects us from both danger and soul-weariness.
 God leads us to still places where our minds and hearts can quiet down.

 “God is our refuge and strength, a very present help in trouble.”– Psalm 46:1 (ESV)

 When circumstances shift beneath us, this verse plants our feet.
-God is both refuge—a safe place—and strength, the very power we lack.
+God is our refuge and the strength we lack.
 We can pray with confidence that He is close in every trouble.

 “The name of the LORD is a strong tower; the righteous run to it and are safe.”– Proverbs 18:10 (NKJV)